Status: Josui_021 Submitted

 At last, the submission for Josui_004 has been approved.
 Now I just wait for the release.

-Status: Josui_004 Released / Website Development
+Status: Josui_004 Submitted / Website Coding

-Status: Josui_003 Released
+Status: Josui_003 Released / Started creating a temporary website

-Status: Josui_002 Released
+Status: Josui_002 Released / Spotify for Artists Application